-Based upon the results of the summative Clerkship OSCE, introduced for the Class of 2009, and information provided by graduating students - both on the Graduate Questionnaire and during LCME accreditation - we identified in the learning needs of our students.

-To address the deficiencies in our current clerkship model we have designed a Comprehensive Clinical Skills Curriculum aimed at improving diagnostic reasoning, clinical skills, procedural skills, basic science knowledge, chronic disease management, knowledge and skills in diagnostics and therapeutics, in addition to relative new areas of content - Patient Safety, Conflict Resolution, Interprofessional Collaboration and basic bedside ultrasound skills.
-We have used student/faculty feedback, performance on formative and summative evaluations, student clerkship logbooks, and the changing requirements for medical school accreditation to guide changes for each class.
+Based upon the results of the summative Clerkship OSCE, introduced for the Class of 2009, information provided by graduating students (both on the Graduate Questionnaire and during LCME accreditation), and feedback from faculty members we identified in the learning needs of our students.
+To address the gaps in our current clerkship model, we have designed a Comprehensive Clinical Skills Curriculum aimed at improving diagnostic reasoning, clinical skills, procedural skills, bedside ultrasound skills, chronic disease management and knowledge/skills in diagnostics and therapeutics.
+We use student/faculty feedback, performance on formative and summative evaluations, student clerkship logbooks, and the changing requirements for medical school accreditation to guide changes in the curriculum for each graduating class.

-To ensure that our curriculum is comprehensive, and consistent with the curricular format of the first two years, we have identified the "must see" clinical presentations for clerkship, 78 in total (Appendix 1), and designed learning experiences to ensure that important clinical presentations that may be encountered infrequently on clinical rotations are covered in Course 8 in the form of a simulated or standardized patient encounter.
+To ensure that our curriculum is comprehensive and consistent with the curricular format of the first two years, we have identified the "must see" clinical presentations for clerkship, 78 in total (Appendix 1), and designed learning experiences to ensure that important clinical presentations that may be encountered infrequently on clinical rotations are covered in the course, in the form of a simulated or standardized patient encounters.
+In addition, patient cases are designed to cover the 12 EPAs AFMC want students must demonstrate by the end of clerkship.

-This curriculum will be delivered throughout the duration of your clerkship.
-We will deliver the content of this curriculum using a combination of didactic, podcasted, small group, and simulation learning experiences, and we will evaluate learning outcomes using a combination of summative and formative evaluations.
+This curriculum will be delivered throughout the duration of your clerkship, in a longitudinal manner.
+We will deliver the content of this curriculum using a combination of podcasted lectures, small group sessions, simulation learning experiences, and procedural training sessions.
+We will evaluate learning outcomes using a combination of formative (real-time feedback from preceptors in the sessions, formative ADT examination) and summative evaluations (the Clerkship OSCE, which covers content from this course in addition to content delivered in all the clerkship rotations).
 Appendix 2 provides a detailed outline of these sessions.